-An expansion of the circumstances under which a single person who performs fewer than all steps of a method claim is nonetheless liable as a direct infringer as sought in the Akamai appeal, or an expansion of the circumstances under which a party can be found to have induced or contributed to infringement, as sought in this appeal, would upset the decisions made by businesses in reliance on existing law.
-As between a potential infringer and the patentee, the consequence resulting from an application of existing law (i.e., noninfringement) is properly borne by the latter because it is the patentee that (i) failed to present for examination a broader claim, (ii) narrowed its claims by amendment, or (iii) elected to draft and present claims that did not read on the accused activities under current, binding precedents.
+An expansion of the circumstances under which a single person who performs fewer than all steps of a method claim is nonetheless liable as a direct infringer would upset the decisions made by businesses in reliance on existing law.
+The NYIPLA has no knowledge of Limelight's reason for organizing its service the way it did-and its motivations are seemingly irrelevant to the legal question presented in this appeal-but it is not hard to posit that a similarly situated company could rationally (and with advice of counsel) decide to refrain from offering its customers the tagging step for the purpose of avoiding infringement.
+As between such hypothetical company and the hypothetical patentee, the consequence (noninfringement) is properly borne by the latter because it is the patentee that (i) failed to present for examination a broader claim that omitted the tagging step, (ii) narrowed its claims by adding the tagging step, or (iii) elected to draft and present claims that did not read on the activity of providing the information to a customer without actually controlling the customer's website.

 The limits of judicial power mean that substantive rules of law changed by adjudication can rarely be limited to prospective operation.
-Here, a change in the rules governing multiparty infringement of method claims to broaden or alter the circumstances under which indirect infringement occurs is likely to make infringers out of many businesses that ordered their activities to avoid infringement in reliance on existing precedent.
-The heavy thumb of stare decisis on the scales of justice requires affirmance.
-Any change in the law should occur, if ever, only prospectively, and only Congress has the power to make the change in that fashion.
+Here, a change in the rules governing multiparty infringement of method claims to broaden the circumstances under which direct infringement occurs is likely to make infringers out of many businesses that ordered their activities to avoid infringement in reliance on existing precedent.
+Perhaps the "better" rule of law would have been the position advocated by Akamai (a position on which NYIPLA expresses no view).
+But the heavy thumb of stare decisis on the scales of justice requires a different outcome.
+The change advocated by Akamai should occur, if ever, only prospectively, and only Congress has the power to make the change in that fashion.